isomerpages/moh-vaccinegov/_locations/polyclinics.md

 11.30am Saturday

 **To book an appointment for paediatric vaccination:**<br>
-* Refer to polyclinics indicated with “Moderna/Spikevax (6 months to 4 years) or “Pfizer/Comirnaty (Adults & Children aged 5 to 11 years) vaccine type<br>
+* Refer to polyclinics indicated with “Moderna/Spikevax (6 months to 4 years)" or “Pfizer/Comirnaty Monovalent (5 to 11 years old)" vaccine type<br>
 * Polyclinics only accept appointments made via the National Appointment System (NAS) for now<br>
 * Parents/guardians who wish to vaccinate their child/ward at the selected polyclinics will have to register their child/ward at [child.vaccine.gov.sg](https://child.vaccine.gov.sg/) <br>
 * An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days <br>